Compact size system monitoring and multi-ping tool

 VenMon - Mini Window.
 This is a small summary screen displaying the essential info for your system.
 Any item be can clicked on to open the main window and the appropriate screen.
 Selecting the CPU will open the Processors screen, drives for the Storage screen, etc. Pressing the Maximize button will open the settings screen.
 Storage and networking devices are automatically added or removed from the mini window without having to restart the program.

 VenMon - System.
 The main screen of Venmon displays a general system summary, memory usage, processor usage, battery status, uptime, and idle time.
-System events will report activities such as Page file changes, battery activity (percentage charged/plugged/unplugged/charging/not charging), and report periods of long idle times.
+System events will report activities such as Page file changes, battery activity (percentage charged/plugged/unplugged/charging/not charging), allocated memory changes, and report periods of long idle times.
 Long idle times can be used to see when someone last used the computer.

 VenMon - Graphics.
 This screens will show the history, statistics and graphs for up to eight supported video cards.
 Each video card will get their own graphs and temperature bar.
 Data shown on this page include Names, IDs, Clock Speeds, PCIe Bus, Power, Temperature, InfoRoms Data, Memory Usage, Modes/States, Fan Speed, GPU/Memory Utilization, ECC Errors, Driver Versions, Hardware Limits, and more.